 Pollution prevention (P2) is any practice that reduces, eliminates, or prevents pollution at its source.
 P2 is fundamentally different and more desirable than waste management and pollution control.
 The Indiana Department of Environmental Management (IDEM) encourages all Indiana’s businesses to implement P2 practices, whenever, and wherever feasible.
+The following information is a simplified overview of P2 Program development and P2 implementation.
+For comprehensive P2 materials and training, see IDEM’s Environmental Education for Regulated Entities (E101), Pollution Prevention for Businesses Module.

-Why is pollution prevention important for Indiana Businesses?
+Why is Pollution Prevention Important for Indiana Businesses?

 Pollution prevention reduces both financial costs (waste management and cleanup) and environmental costs (health problems and environmental damage).
 P2 approaches can be applied to all potential and actual pollution-generating activities in every business sector.